Telefonica faces opposition to Telecom Italia plans

 CONTROVERSY

-A sale of all or parts of Telecom Italia's unit in Brazil, TIM Participacoes, which competes directly with Telefonica in the South American country, or of its Telecom Argentina unit could be options to raise badly needed cash, analysts have said.
+A sale of all or parts of Telecom Italia's unit in Brazil, TIM Participacoes (TIMP3.SA), which competes directly with Telefonica in the South American country, or of its Telecom Argentina (TEC2.BA) unit could be options to raise badly-needed cash, analysts have said.

 But Telecom Italia's five independent directors spoke out against selling off businesses in fast-growing markets.